 - Continued psychotherapy treatments

-- Plugging to local substance abuse support groups
+- Plugging to local substance use disorder support groups

 - Nutrition and fitness plans